Billieo/FinTech-Case-Study/README.md

 * Ripple is in the blockchain and crytocurreny domain of the financial industries.

-* The major trends and innovation of this domain over the last five years are
+* The major trends and innovation of this domain over the last 5 to 10 years are the following:

+  > The domain managed to rollout blockchain-based to facilitate the movement of money across the border partnering with financial institution.

+  > Base on research, Blockchain innovation will allow the financial instution and investment banks to save up to $10 billion using blockchain technology.

+  > In addition, XRP cryptocurrency reflect the numbers of partner banks using Ripple payment systems,and back in 2016, they signed some contracts with about 20 banks triggering the XRP price to increase by 200%.

 * Major companys in the same domain as Ripple are Bitcoin, Ethereum,coinbase and Dogecoin [Ripple's Competitors](https://www.owler.com/company/ripple)